brickbots/PiFinder/docs/source/user_guide.rst

 Update Software
 -----------------

-A Software action is available from the :ref:`user_guide:options` for the :ref:`user_guide:status` screen.
+A Software action is available from the :ref:`user_guide:option pages` for the :ref:`user_guide:status` screen.
 This will both show which version the PiFinder currently has installed and allow you to Upd the software if the PiFinder is connected to the internet.
 You man need to switch :ref:`user_guide:WiFi` modes to Client if the device is in AP mode.

 Select the option for 'Software' and then 'Upd'.
 You should see a message that says 'Updating...' followed by 'Ok!
 Restarting'.
-The PiFinder should restart and the new software version should be displayed when checking the :ref:`user_guide:Options` for the :ref:`user_guide:Status` screen
+The PiFinder should restart and the new software version should be displayed when checking the :ref:`user_guide:option pages` for the :ref:`user_guide:Status` screen

 FAQ